samshowalterblog/blog/_posts/git/2020-08-28-the-phd-experiment.md

 However, the path to entering this field still remains obscure. *Why*?
 Companies are begging for ML talent.
 Colleges seem to be drawing up new Data Science courses every week and entire companies have been built around ML competitions, certifications, and software.
 Yet, questions like:

-- What does it take to get a top-tier machine learning job?
+- What does it take to get a top-tier machine learning position?
 - How do I learn machine learning if I am no longer in school and want to switch jobs?
 - Is an online education (Coursera, Udemy, DataCamp, etc.) a sufficient replacement for in-person teaching?
 - PhD v.
 Masters' v.
 Bachelors' -- Are any (or all) of these necessary for machine learning?